Gersh01/Training/Docker.md

 <h1>Docker Decrypted</h1>
   <div>
     Hopefully this can shed light onto how to get started fiddling with Docker, while also being capable of explaining to others what you're doing exactly.
+Docker is a container software, in contrast to a hypervisor has its own pros and cons.
   </div>

 <h2>What is it?</h2>